 - Food: Food allergies are the third most common type of allergies in cats.
 There are many types of food that a cat can be allergic to but animal proteins such as chicken, beef, dairy, fish, and eggs are the most common culprits.

 - Fleas: The most common cause of allergy in cats, flea bites cause cats to have irritating allergic reactions including hair loss, redness, and itching.
+Even indoor only cats can have fleas.

 - Medications: Cats can be allergic to flea medication, shampoos, and other medications.